What is Software Maintenance?

 Note: If you had any custom work done as part of your original implementation and purchase, make sure to check that this custom work will also be upgraded, and not at an additional cost.
 Some vendors include all custom work as part of the upgrade – meaning you don’t have to pay extra to have all your custom transfer over to the newest version.
 However, some vendors will move your custom work, but at an additional cost everytime.

 Technology and the business environment are the two of the fastest changing aspects of our world.
 It is increasingly important to make sure that your business is always taking advantage of the best that your software has to offer and that your software matches the business requirements of the time.
 Regular updates and maintenance will allow you to keep up with market trends and ensure your business is as efficient and effective as it can be.

 Predictive Cash Flow

 The last benefit, but one of the most significant from a financial perspective, is the ability to gain control over your software expenditure.
 If you are covered for software bugs and receive regular upgrades, your overall IT expenditures will be reduced to a single monthly (or yearly) fee – your maintenance fee.
 This eliminates the guessing game of IT expenditure and eliminates large unexpected upfront costs down the road.
 For on-premises solutions, most maintenance packages range in cost from 15%-22% of total license costs.
-For cloud-based systems (and often one of the benefits) is that these maintenance fees are typically built right into monthly license fees.
-To learn more about the costs of software and how maintenance fees factor in, download our free guide.
+One of the benefits of cloud-based systems is that these maintenance fees are typically built right into monthly license fees.